-The monuments of the ancient towns covered in this section, exception made for Megiddo and for the acropolis of Scythopolis, were built in the period beginning with the Kingdom of Herod the Great (37-4 BC) and ending with the conquest of Jerusalem by Sassanid (Persian) Emperor Khosrau II (614 AD).
+The monuments of the ancient towns covered in this section, exception made for Megiddo and for the acropolis of Scythopolis, were built in the period beginning with the Kingdom of Herod the Great (37-4 BC) and ending with the conquest of Jerusalem by Sassanid (Persian) King Khosrau II (614 AD).

-(left) Five shekel (Israel's currency) coin showing an ancient Jewish capital (similar to one found at Megiddo); (right) Museum of Israel (all the other images in this page show exhibits of this museum): limestone capital with traces of painting of the time of King Herod the Great
+(left) Five shekel (Israel's currency) coin showing an ancient Jewish capital (similar to one found at Megiddo); (right) Museum of Israel at Jerusalem (all the other images in this page show exhibits of this museum): limestone capital with traces of painting of the time of King Herod the Great

-With the exceptions mentioned before the works of art of the ancient towns of this section all fall into the broad category of Hellenistic/Roman art, which developed after Alexander the Great created a vast empire which spread from Macedonia, his homeland, to western India.
+With the exceptions mentioned before the works of art of the ancient towns of this section all fall into the broad category of Hellenistic/Roman art, which developed after Alexander the Great created an empire which spread from Macedonia, his homeland, to India.
 In 332 BC he entered today's Israel at Rosh Haniqra.
 At his death the country was included in the Empire of Seleucus, one of his generals.
 In the IInd century BC, at a time when the Seleucid Empire was weakened by a long confrontation with Rome, a revolt broke out in Jerusalem which led to the creation of an independent kingdom in Judea.
 Dynastic quarrels brought about the involvement of Rome in the country and in 63 BC Pompey intervened in one of these conflicts and seized Jerusalem.
-Eventually the appointments of the Kings of Judea were decided by the Roman Senate.
+Eventually the appointments of the Kings of Judea were endorsed by the Roman Senate.

 In no other place in the ancient world a statue of a goddess or of an emperor has had less chance to survive to the present day than in Israel.
 The Jewish and Christian populations of the country regarded them as execrable idols, the Sassanids hated them as symbols of the enemy's civilization and the Arabs did the same for both religious and national reasons.
 And yet there were so many statues in the ancient towns that the Museum of Israel has a pretty extensive collection of them.
 In general they were made abroad, maybe at Afrodisias, a town in today's Turkey which provided sculptures to the whole Roman Empire.